blenderous/blenderous.github.io/cv.md

 ## Experience

-I have worked in various organizations for 5 years and including the period when I did freelance work, I have a total experience of 9 years.
+I have worked in various organizations for more than 6 years and including the period when I did freelance work, I have a total experience of about 10 years.

 ### Infosys Limited, working from Madurai *(June 2021 - present)*
 - Worked on creating a functionality for a website using `jQuery`
 - Created a couple of components using `React JS` and `Typescript`.
 - Worked on a project that uses `React JS`, `Typescript` and `Redux`

-### Freelance work on various projects, Madurai *(April 2020 - May 2021)*
+### Freelance work on various projects, Madurai *(Jan 2020 - May 2021)*
 - Created an e-commerce website using `Wordpress` and `WooCommerce` [https://balaemedic.com/](https://balaemedic.com/)

-### Freelance project for Ahana Hospitals, Madurai *(Jan 2020 - March 2020)*
-- Created a application to measure depression and other mental illnesses: [https://blenderous.github.io/ahana-psychometry/](https://blenderous.github.io/ahana-psychometry/)
+- Created an application to measure depression and other mental illnesses: [https://blenderous.github.io/ahana-psychometry/](https://blenderous.github.io/ahana-psychometry/)

 ### Netcom computers India Pvt.
 Ltd., Tirunelveli *(As a web developer - Jan 2018 to Dec 2019)*
 - Enhanced their [main website](http://netcomcomputersindia.com).